hcholab/sfkit/docs/source/tutorial_2.rst

     .. code-block:: console

         $ docker run --rm -it --pull always \
-            -v $HOME/.config:/home/nonroot/.config \
+            -v $PWD/sfkit:/app/.sfkit \
             -v $PWD/data:/app/data \
-            -v $PWD/out:/app/out \
             -p 8100-8120:8100-8120 \
             ghcr.io/hcholab/sfkit run_protocol

     The port range is only necessary for User 1 and should reflect the range from the `networking` command.

 Congratulations!
 You have successfully completed the *user-configured* Tutorial 2.
-You should have a better understanding of how to confiugre and execute a study using sfkit.
-Feel free to explore other workflows and data types or to use the platform for your own research projects.
+You should have a better understanding of how to configure and execute a study using sfkit.
+Feel free to explore other `workflows <https://sfkit.org/workflows>`__ and data types or to use the platform for your own research projects.